 – PWS requirement for share of available DCs for operational programs

 This new reality means that road projects will be introduced at a slower rate in order to match available funding.
 While the prioritization of projects (Phase 1) as identified in the TMP are still being preserved, staff also considered the pace of development versus real time need; coordination with other projects; and the status of ISD design work as we reviewed project timing.

 The Airport Parkway Widening (Brookfield to Hunt Club) has been shifted from a planned timeframe of 2017-2019 to Phase 2 (sometime between 2020 and 2025).
 The reasons for this are:

 – Public perception that the road competes with the extension of the Trillium Line service.

 – Stage 2 LRT Office advises that the road widening is not critical during the construction of the LRT extension, as an alternative transit routing corridor.

-However, the Environmental Assessment process will proceed.
-The next public meeting will be on March 10 at the Jim Durrell Recreation Centre.
+However, the Environmental Assessment process would proceed, with the next public meeting scheduled for March 10 at the Jim Durrell Recreation Centre.